Contractor invoice guide

 How contractors should structure line items

-Clear line items matter because contractor work is often tied to a quote, a draw schedule, or a punch-list milestone.
-If the invoice only says 'construction services,' the client may have to call you to understand what they are being asked to approve.
+Clear line items matter because contractor work is often tied to a quote, a draw schedule, or a phase of completion.
+If the invoice only says 'construction services,' the client may have to call you to understand what they are approving.

-Use line items that reflect the way the job was sold.
-That could mean labor by trade, materials by category, or billing by project phase such as demolition, rough-in, installation, or final completion.
-For smaller jobs, a simple labor-hours-plus-materials format is often enough.
+Use line items that reflect how the job was sold.
+That might mean labor by trade, materials by category, or billing by project phase such as demolition, rough-in, installation, or final completion.
+The invoice should mirror the logic of the job, not force the client to decode it.

 When to bill by milestone instead of one final invoice

 Many contractors do not wait until the end of the project to bill.
-Progress invoices can protect cash flow and make it easier for clients to approve payments in stages.
-That is especially useful when material purchases are front-loaded or the project spans multiple weeks.
+Progress invoices protect cash flow and make it easier for clients to approve payments in stages, especially when material costs hit early or the work spans multiple weeks.

-If you use milestone billing, label each invoice so it clearly maps to the agreed schedule.
-Phrases like '50% deposit,' 'framing completion,' or 'final balance after walkthrough' are more useful than vague partial-payment language.
+If you use milestone billing, label the invoice so it clearly maps to the agreed schedule.
+Short phrases like '50% deposit,' 'framing completion,' or 'final balance after walkthrough' are more useful than generic partial-payment language.

 Practical billing details that help contractors get paid faster